jaykay0408/dmcar-new/README.md

         forward(SPEED)
         ```
     5. SPEED
-        - Speed of DM-Car: range from 0 to 100
+        - Speed of DM-Car-New: range from 0 to 100
         - For testing purpose: 25 \~ 50
     6. ANGLE
         - 90 (Straight), 45 (45 left), 135 (45 right)